wendy7756/resume-to-web/README.md

 **Together, let's eliminate barriers between talent and opportunity!** 🌟

-*ResumeHub is an open-source project committed to making professional online presence accessible to everyone, everywhere.*
+*ResumeLink is an open-source project committed to making professional online presence accessible to everyone, everywhere.*